CBD Product Legality in Nebraska

 In terms of Nebraska law, CBD is slightly more legally available.
 This is because Nebraska’s version of a controlled substance act, the Uniform Controlled Substance Act, excludes CBD products that are approved by the FDA from the state’s definition of marijuana.
 This, coupled with the creation of the Medical CBD Pilot Study, allows certain medical patients to receive CBD medication as part of a research program into the viability of CBD medications.
 The state has also taken advantage of the opening created by the 2014 Farm Bill and created a CBD research program that allows secondary institutions to grow and cultivate industrial hemp for purposes of researching CBD.
 This means while CBD and its precursors are legal in limited situations, generally CBD is still illegal in the state of Nebraska.

-If you or a loved one has been the target of a cbd, marijuana, or other narcotic investigation, contact the aggressive experienced criminal defense attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers.
+If you or a loved one has been the target of a cbd, marijuana, or other narcotic investigation, contact the aggressive experienced criminal defense attorneys at Berry Law.